artem-oppermann/Deep-Reinforcement-Learning/README.md

 # Deep-Reinforcement-Learning

 ### This repository contains several deep neural network models that implement different deep reinforcement learning algorithms.

-Reinforcement learning is an area of machine learning concerned with how AI agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
-In this particular case reinforcement learning algorithms are extended by neural networks.
-I use OpenAI Gym simulation environments to solve several (classical control) problems.
+### Reinforcement learning is an area of machine learning concerned with how AI agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
+In deep reinforcement learning these algorithms are extended by deep neural networks.

+# I use deep reinforcement learning to solve solve several (classical control) problems, taken from the OpenAI Gym simulation environments.

 ## Deep Q-Learning / Double Q-Learning